Sunset over the Mississippi River from the Spirit of Peoria riverboat

 Stop to Explore Elsah and Grafton

 Just beyond the river bend, Grafton rests under the Mississippi River bluffs and is home to several wineries, flea markets, antique shops, restaurants and views like no other along the river.
-See the Piasa Bird replica petroglyph on one of the bluffs while you’re there.
+See the Piasa Bird replica petroglyph on one of the bluffs located on the National Scenic Byway near Alton.

 Whether biking, hiking, fishing, boating or taking in a round of golf, you’ll never run out of things to do and places to see around Alton.
 Head to Pere Marquette State Park, the largest state park in Illinois, with more than 3,230 hectares to explore.
 Hiking trails, fishing docks, horseback riding and the perfect spot for a picnic can be found within the park.
 See everything from bald eagles to trumpeter swans in the gardens, pond and aviary at Audubon Center at Riverlands.
 For some nightlife, try Fast Eddie’s Bon Air, a historic bar that has reinvented itself to become the area’s premier live music venue.